utdata/icj-class/austin-final/austin-final.md

 Available for you to use:

 - A [collection of photos](austin-img.zip) divided into three parts.
 Photos of Austin, landmark photos and restaurant photos.
 Expand the folder, take the images and put these inside your `src/img/` folder.
 Remember to restart gulp after installing the photos.
 - A [austin.json](austin.json?raw=true) file with: A "landmarks" array about landmarks and a "restaurants" array for the list of noteworthy restaurants.
-Save this as `src/njk/data/austin.json`.
+Save this under `src/njk/data/`.
+Now, the path to it should look like `src/njk/data/austin.json`.
-- A [tour.json](tour.json?raw=true) file for the extra credit option explained below.
+- A [austinactivities.json](austinactivities.json?raw=true) file for the extra credit option explained below.
+- A [AustinMurals.csv](AustinMurals.csv?raw=true) file for another extra credit option explained below.

 ### Landmarks data

 The data in the "landmarks" collection includes:

 - slug: If you name your detail pages the same as this slug, you can use it in loops for the href URLs.
-For example, `href="{{ landmarks.slug }}.html"` would link to `university-of-texas.html` and so on.
+For example, `href="{{ landmark.slug }}.html"` would link to `university-of-texas.html` and so on.
 - name: Full printable name of the landmark.
 - established: A date (doesn't always include month and day) on which the landmark was established.
 - location: Where the landmark is located.
 - activities: Things people can do at the landmark.
 - image: The filename of a color image of the landmark.
-- imagebw: the filename of a different, black and white image of the landmark.
+- imagebw: The filename of a different, black and white image of the landmark.
 - text: This is a several paragraph description of the landmark, in HTML.
-You can use the [safe](https://mozilla.github.io/nunjucks/templating.html#safe) tag to use as HTML, like this: `{{ landmarks.text | safe}}`.
+You can use the [safe](https://mozilla.github.io/nunjucks/templating.html#safe) tag to use to activate the HTML, like this: `{{ landmark.text | safe}}`.

 Use all of these on the landmark detail pages.